The EEF Grant Application Cycle for School Year 2020-21 is now open.

 - Each application must be filled out using the online form at the bottom of this page.
 Please submit one grant at a time on this form.

 - Administrators will receive a copy of each application submitted from their school/department.
 They will use a survey to rank the applications submitted.

 - Handwritten grant applications, or applications submitted on old EEF application forms, will not be reviewed.
 Applications must be submitted online to be eligible for review.

 Who writes the grant applications?

-Applications and grant reports written by teachers or others who are directly engaged in the projects tend to have more powerful details, both anecdotal and statistical.
-The stories that are told in the grant applications and reports are essential to the Foundation’s fundraising efforts and we greatly value the information you share with us.
+Applications and grant reports should be written by teachers or others who are directly engaged in the projects.
+These submissions tend to have more powerful details, both anecdotal and statistical.
+The stories that are told in the grant applications and reports are essential to the Foundation’s fundraising efforts and decision making; therefore, we greatly value the information you share with us.

-Applications must align with EEF’s Mission Statement and should be professional and show thought.
+- Applications must align with EEF’s Mission Statement*.

 EEF does not fund release time or extended contracts for planning and staff development.
 We do not fund salaries for regular 4J staff.

 What if I want to apply for a technology grant?